commercetools/ui-kit/test/percy/README.md

 });
 ```

-You can run your test by running `yarn test:visual`.
+You can run your test by running `yarn percy`.
 Notice how before we call `percySnapshot`, we add an expect assertion on some text on the page.
 This is to ensure that the tests will fail if your route cannot be found.
 Otherwise, we could end up uploading a lot of `route not founds` to Percy.

 ### `Suite`